NC Farmworker Health Program

 About Farmworkers

-Farmworkers work in fields, nurseries, greenhouses, and reforestation.
-They may harvest fruit and vegetable crops, wild plants, and Christmas trees.
+Farmworkers work in fields, nurseries, greenhouses and reforestation.
+They may harvest fruit and vegetable crops, wild plants and Christmas trees.
 They may be migrant, H-2A (with a temporary work visa), or seasonal workers.

 Migrant and H-2A Workers

-Migrant workers are individuals who are required to be absent overnight from a permanent place of residence for the purpose of seeking employment in agricultural work and who have been so employed within the last 24 months.
+Migrant workers are defined as individuals who are required to be absent overnight from a permanent place of residence for the purpose of seeking employment in agricultural work and who have been so employed within the last 24 months.
 Migrant farmworkers may travel from other states, alone or with their families, or arrive from other countries as a guest worker with an H-2A visa.

 Migrant farmworkers recruited from other countries to do agricultural work in the United States under the H-2A program are known as H-2A guest workers.
-The U.S. Department of Labor makes available temporary visas under the H-2A Agricultural Program to allow farmers who anticipate a shortage of domestic workers, to bring non-immigrant, foreign guest workers legally to the United States to perform agricultural work for a season.
+The U.S. Department of Labor makes available temporary visas under the H-2A Agricultural Program to allow farmers who anticipate a shortage of domestic workers to bring non-immigrant, foreign guest workers legally to the United States to perform agricultural work for a season.
 North Carolina is one of the largest users of this type of temporary agricultural visa with between 14,000 and 17,000 H-2A workers annually.

 The North Carolina Growers Association is one of the oldest institutions to bring H-2A workers to the state.
 In recent years, more entities like the Growers Association are emerging to provide workers to North Carolina farmers.
-Migrant farmworkers who work for the same grower year-after-year may bring family members and friends, as the labor needs demand.
+Migrant farmworkers who work for the same grower year after year may bring family members and friends, as the labor needs demand.

 To learn more about the H-2A Agricultural Visa Program visit the US Department of Agriculture.